Skip to main content

 Tagged research python

-Burmese pythons tagged for scientific study may be found in Big Cypress WMA, Everglades Francis S. Taylor WMA and adjacent lands during the event.
-These pythons are clearly labeled with fluorescent orange external tags.
+Burmese pythons tagged for scientific study are located throughout Big Cypress National Preserve and Everglades and Francis S. Taylor, Holey Land, and Rotenberger WMAs during the event.
+These pythons are clearly labeled with fluorescent external tags.

 These snakes will count as a capture in the competition.
 They should not be harmed or killed.